When building your performance website, consider the analytics you need to track and analyse once the site is live. This

 Once your content is ready, it’s vital that your audience gets the opportunity to see it.
 Organic search is critical, but this can take several weeks to start to rank well.

 Set a budget for content promotion using a blend of social media, email marketing and paid advertising.
 Do outreach to industry titles, websites and blogs for wider coverage.

 By referring to your buyer personas, you should be able to identify the media they use to find out about and research new products.

-By knowing which channels to use, you can focus your spend on the most cost-effective ones to drive awareness and traffic.
+By knowing which channels to use, you can focus your spending on the most cost-effective ones to drive awareness and traffic.

 14. Align Your Sales And Marketing Teams

 Aligning Sales & Marketing activities is critical for long-term, stable growth.
 Too often, Sales & Marketing teams diverge, trying to operate independently with tactics that are out of sync.

 This shouldn't be the case, as both are trying to increase revenue, right?
 Using strategies that align their efforts, and help each team contribute and add value to the other makes sense and is good for business.

 Get your sales and marketing teams on the same page, working together on projects, regularly assessing leads (at least weekly) to understand which ones are good and which ones are either under-cooked or overdone.
 Host joint meetings and do some shadowing to help appreciate each others' roles.

 By working to common objectives, with shared rewards, you will find your teams all start to pull in the same direction, like rowers in a boat, getting you to your destination quicker and with more smiles all around.

 15. Analyse To Complete The Loop

 By using the data and analytics within your website and the HubSpot CRM system, you can learn so much about how your prospects became customers.
 You can see what attracted them to you in the first place, and what finalised the decision to enter into a buying relationship with you.

 Now you can fine-tune the good stuff, bin the unproductive work and continuously improve the way in which you attract and engage with your potential customers in the future.